YORK INTERNATIONAL WOMEN’S WEEK 6th – 14th March 2021

 A group of women in York have again come together to promote a week of events to celebrate International Women’s Day, March 8th.
 This year the focus is ‘Women in a time of Plague’.

-Whilst most events will take place during 6th – 14th March we will also consider relevant events either side of those dates, so do ask us.
-As usual, we will then provide printed materials and a website, and promote the events via social media.
+Whilst most events will take place during 6th – 14th March we also considered relevant events either side of those dates.

 Please make sure you read right to the bottom of this Call For Events for information specific to planning your event this year, including Hints and Guidelines for online events.

 You are welcome to submit a skeleton outline for your event if that is all you have.
 You can then add further detail later on the Facebook page as well as through your own advertising channels.

 Ideas for events and some examples